-Six Twilight Zone Episodes Which Would Make Awesome Video Games
+Six Twilight Zone Episodes That Would Make Great Video Games

 The Twilight Zone had many classic episodes.
 Many of these had tantalizing glimpses of universes and story-lines which seemed to demand more attention than the thirty minute or sixty minute clip you were given.